wvissers/openhab2-addons-tuya/README.md

 ## Supported Things

-Currently it supports the LSC Smart Connect Power Plug only.
-More devices will hopefully soon be supported.
+Currently it supports the LSC Smart Connect Power Plug, and the Smart LED white and color ambiance lamp partially.
+More devices will (hopefully) soon be supported.

 ## Quick start